syncfusion-content/javascript-docs/js/Calculate/Remove-and-Replace-Function.md

 '#NUM!'-Occurs when the end_num value is larger than start_num value.

-'#VALUE!'-Occurs when any of the given arguments is non-numeric.
+'#VALUE!'-Occurs when any of the given argument is non-numeric.

 #### SQRTPI